Tuesday, August 5, 2025

 The larvae don’t look like you’d expect.
 The big white grubs you see in the soil are not ground beetle larvae – they are the larvae of the scarab beetle.
 The diet of scarab larvae includes plant roots, causing drought-type symptoms.
 Adult scarabs can be distinguished by their club-like antennae.

 Ground beetle larvae are long and dark, and have legs and strong mandibles.
-They reside in the topsoil and leaf litter, feasting on insect eggs, larvae, caterpillars, root maggots, and other soil-dwelling pests—acting as effective subterranean pest patrols.
+They reside in the topsoil and leaf litter, consuming insect eggs, larvae, caterpillars, root maggots, and other soil-dwelling pests—acting as effective subterranean pest patrols.

 To encourage them to live in your garden, don’t use pesticides, provide mulch, and avoid disturbing the soil.
-By fostering the habitats they prefer, you’re enlisting a low‑maintenance, pesticide‑free pest control team right beneath your feet.
+Incorporate a few perennial vegetables (asparagus, lemon grass, sunchokes, etc.) or vigorous perennial flowers or herbs into your garden; they will provide year-round habitat for ground beetles.
+Composting sites are also good places for these important beneficial insects.
+By supporting the habitats they prefer, you’re enlisting a low‑maintenance, pesticide‑free pest control team right beneath your feet.

 No comments: